Struts uses Git so you must install git client locally and then you can clone Struts repository:

 Please read carefully, this is very important!

-If you prepared a patch to solve security issue in Apache Struts, in the first step contact us via Security Mailing List.
+If you prepared a patch to solve security issue in the Apache Struts, in the first step contact us via Security Mailing List.
 Don’t publish any information about possible vulnerability.
 Thus will allow us coordinate the work and review if the information about issue can be disclosed publicly.
 We don’t want to inform hackers before we can protect our users :-)

 Contributing with GitHub